 In this article, we explain how to support high-resolution displays, commonly referred to as HiDPI or Retina displays.
-Both the Lightspeed and GXY view support HiDPI displays out-of-the-box, meaning that map features such as icons, line widths and font sizes are automatically scaled up in response to the DPI scale settings of the host operating system.
+Both the Lightspeed view and the GXY view support HiDPI displays out-of-the-box, meaning that map features such as icons, line widths and font sizes are automatically scaled up in response to the DPI scale settings of the host operating system.
 These settings include a DPI scale factor that can be adjusted in the operating system to change the size of text, apps and other items.

 The HiDPI support in LuciadLightspeed is largely transparent to the user, but you need to take care if you are using